ML4BM-Lab/DeepRBP/README.md

 where,
 - **`--output_dir`: Path where the Optuna storage (optuna.db) will be saved.

-#### Step 2: Submit the Hyperparameter Optimization Job via SLURM  (el texto de aquí hay q actualizar porque al final he hecho lo que he querido)
+#### Step 2: Submit the Hyperparameter Optimization Job via SLURM
-For this step, we do not provide a command-line entry point, as it is intended to be executed exclusively on a high-performance computing (HPC) cluster due to the significant computational resources required.
+This step is intended to run exclusively on an HPC cluster (via SLURM) due to the computational requirements; we do not provide a command-line entry point.

-We perform 1,000 hyperparameter optimization trials using Optuna with a `TPESampler`.
-According to the Optuna documentation, the recommended number of trials for this sampler typically ranges between 100 and 1,000 to explore the search space effectively.
-In our setup, we have configured n_startup_trials=40 to allow for thorough initial random exploration before the sampler begins using its Bayesian optimization.
-This ensures sufficient information is gathered before focusing on specific areas of the search space.

-To accelerate the optimization process and avoid unnecessary computation on poorly performing configurations, we use an early stopping strategy with a `MedianPruner`.
-This pruner halts unpromising trials early by comparing their intermediate results to the median of previously completed trials, helping to allocate resources more efficiently during the search.
-In our configuration, pruning is disabled until at least 50 trials have been completed, reflecting a conservative approach.
-Within each trial, pruning is further delayed until 30 steps have been reached.
-After that point, the pruning condition is checked every 10 steps based on the latest available intermediate values.
-These parameter values follow the commonly used in `Optuna`'s official examples.

-To parallelize the workload, the SLURM job is configured to run with 4 GPUs (NVIDIA A100), where each GPU handles 250 trials.
-Based on our setup, the job completes in approximately 90 hours.
+**Two-stage optimization.** We split the search into two phases. **Phase 1** explored a broad space with random sampling, deliberately testing extreme configurations (e.g., zero hidden layers, alternative optimizers, large batch sizes) and discarding clearly suboptimal extremes based on validation MSE. **Phase 2** refined the search with Optuna’s `TPESampler`.
+In total, we ran **280 trials** (80 in Phase 1 and 200 in Phase 2), which falls within Optuna’s recommended range for effective exploration.

+**Hierarchical search space.** The space is conditional: when `num_hidden_layers = 0`—and in some cases when it is 1–2—parameters such as `uniform_nodes`, `node_shrink_factor`, hidden-layer `activation_function`, and `batch_normalization` are inactive.
+We report all Optuna-suggested values per trial and **explicitly mark unused hyperparameters** given each configuration.

+**Phase 2 sampler settings.** We enabled `multivariate=True` and `group=True` in the `TPESampler`.
+Briefly, `multivariate=True` samples parameters jointly to capture inter-parameter dependencies, and `group=True` decomposes the space into conditionally active groups and samples from their joint distribution—well suited to the hierarchical design.
+The **first 10 trials** in Phase 2 were randomly sampled as a warm-up for the sampler.
+Additionally, we **switched the learning rate to a categorical grid** in Phase 2 to reduce its search width and focus exploitation on the remaining hyperparameters.

+**Early stopping with pruning.** We used Optuna’s `MedianPruner` to accelerate the search and reduce computation on underperforming configurations.
+Pruning was **disabled until at least 25 trials** had completed.
+Within each trial, pruning was further delayed until **470 training steps (epochs)** had been reached, after which **checks were performed every 47 steps**.
+In **Phase 2**, we **reduced this to 3 warm-up steps with checks once per epoch**, enabling evaluation of more configurations in less time, in line with Optuna best practices.

+**SLURM execution.** We submit Phase 1 and Phase 2 as separate SLURM array jobs.

 To launch the optimization job, simply run the following command (adjust the SLURM script as needed for your HPC setup):
 ```bash